THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 as the mourning of Hadadrimmon in the valley of Megiddon.

 ‘gathering of troops’ and final ‘n’ infers ‘place of...’
-So Megiddon may not be a
+So Megiddon is not a name

-name but rather a generic term for a battlefield, ‘place of gathering of troops.’
+but rather a generic term for a battlefield, ‘place of gathering of troops.’
+It is not

-It is not credible that Arm– is transliterated from ‘har’ (mountain).
-No mountain
+likely that Arm– is transliterated from ‘har’ (mountain).
+No mountain is indicated

-troops cross the Euphrates River (Rev. 16:12).
+troops cross the Euphrates River (in Rev. 16:12).
 This interpretation removes the

 Armageddon scenario from Israel and puts it in Syria.
 The mourning of Hadad-

-Rimmon (Zech.
+Rimmon (in Zech.
 12:11) could be the mourning for the dead after Armageddon.

 This battle must be near the Euphrates for that is where the antichrist will try to

-rather to do with the last-day war between the more westerly antichrist empire
+has rather to do with the endtime war between the armies of the antichrist empire

-and the Eastern kingdoms.
-Regarding antichrist it is confirmed in Daniel 11:44,
+and the eastern kingdoms.
+This antichrist scenario is found in Daniel 11:44,45,

 he shall go out with great fury to destroy and annihilate many.

-Eastern forces at the Euphrates River.
-Hence the Eastern forces are not coming
+to stop the eastern forces at the Euphrates River.
+Thus the Eastern forces are not

-against Israel but against antichrist armies based in west Asia.
-That can be the
+coming against Israel but are coming against antichrist armies based in Syria.

-reason God opens the river before them because they are serving his purpose.
+That is the reason God opens the river before them because they are serving his

 might relate to Isaiah 11:11,15b-16; 41:2-3,8-9,25; 46:11; 51:10-11; and Joel 2:11.